Search Analytics

 In order to answer most of these questions, you need not just search data, but also data about how a user engages with different parts of your site or app.
 This is data you are most likely already capturing in your web/app analytics tool of choice like Amplitude (opens new window), Google Analytics (opens new window), Heap (opens new window), Mixpanel (opens new window), Plausible (opens new window), Pendo (opens new window) etc.

-Given that you need the context of user-behavioral data to get a complete picture of how your search experience is performing, we highly recommend instrumenting your search experience on the client-side, to send additional search data along with the rest of the data you are already capturing, to your analytics platform.
+Given that you need the context of user-behavioral data to get a complete picture of how your search experience is performing, we highly recommend instrumenting your search experience on the client-side, to send additional search data along with the rest of the data you are already capturing, to your existing analytics platform.

 # InstantSearch Analytics Widgets